 The Different Types of Diabetes

-Type 1 diabetes is an autoimmune condition that affects the pancreas and interferes with insulin production.
+insulin deficiency.
 In children, it’s called “juvenile diabetes.”
 When diagnosed in adults, it’s called latent autoimmune diabetes in adults (LADA), or sometimes type 1.5 or maturity onset diabetes of the young (MODY).

 The types of diabetes that are increasingly misdiagnosed as type 2 diabetes are LADA and diabetes of the exocrine pancreas.